During these difficult and uncertain times, psychotherapy and mental health services are more important and more in-demand than ever.

 Most Common Reasons for Psychotherapy Claim Denials

-- Incorrect patient insurance and coverage: Always verify patient information and coverage.
-Many times, mental health services are offered by a third-party insurance.
+• Incorrect patient insurance and coverage: Always verify patient information and coverage.
+Many times, mental health services are offered by third-party insurance.
 Thus, it is critical to conduct a verification of benefits yourself.

 Conclusion